Updated: Aug 4, 2022

 Many times, she was within a foot or two away, completely relaxed and not scared at all.
 I was in awe of her courage and fearlessness, especially since she appeared to be an orphan and no older than a month or so.
 I frequently voiced my admiration of her bravery to her.

 One evening while we were weeding, she inspired me to spontaneously sing Gloria Gaynor’s song, “I will survive”.
-From that moment forward, I called her Gloria “Glo” Bunny.
+I viewed her as a fearless, calm survivor, considering there were plenty of predators in the area that would be thrilled to discover an orphaned baby bunny.
+From that day forward, I called her Gloria “Glo” Bunny.
 It didn’t matter whether I was singing or talking, she stayed close by; almost as if my voice provided comfort.

 After the garden deep weeding project was completed, I continued to see her daily in the yard.
-Whenever I’d call her name (from the window looking outside), she’d excitedly hop towards the sound of my voice.
+Whenever I’d call her name (even from inside the house looking out a window), she’d excitedly hop towards the sound of my voice.
 I’d never experienced being a surrogate mom to a bunny rabbit before, and I was fascinated by her ability to instinctively know that she was safe in my company.

 The huge hawk was sitting comfortably on a rock close to my she-shed when I spotted him through the blinds.
 Then I noticed Glo bunny was hiding under the shed.
 My reaction was instinctual.
 “Not on my watch” I exclaimed as I rushed to the backdoor in full-blown mama protector mode.
 Upon opening the door, the hawk flew to the top of the fence, which was actually closer to me.
 As I walked outside, my plan was to divert his attention and kindly ask him to move along.

 But as I got within ten feet from this beautiful bird, and he did not fly away, I abruptly stopped in my tracks, took a deep breath, and realized it was an amazing moment that held a higher purpose.